 There was a succession line in place.
 Palace had attempted to obtain Kuqi’s services before.
 His Championship experience and goal-scoring prowess were the missing pieces, carefully cultivated to finish off Peter Taylor’s jigsaw, which upon completion, would be a combination tailor-made for promotion.

 A deal was finally agreed on deadline day, an hour after the window had slammed shut.
 Kuqi put pen-to-paper, but his first season at Selhurst Park, in his own words, “didn’t go to plan.”

-Kuqi too was disconnected with Taylor’s pedestrian style of play.
-He was desperate to feel inspired by the game which offered him salvation from his nomadic childhood.
+Kuqi, too was disconnected from Taylor’s pedestrian style of play.
+He was desperate to feel inspired by the game, which offered him salvation from his nomadic childhood.
 The striker was granted another opportunity at Premier League football, signing on a short loan term deal with Fulham until January.

 The Wolves game.
 The gesture.
 And the resurrection.

 After a slow start to his second season, Taylor would be relieved of his duties, and with Palace firmly immersed in an early relegation battle, Simon Jordan called upon the expertise of Neil Warnock.

 Kuqi returned from his loan spell at Fulham, reinvigorated by this appointment and intent on turning his Crystal Palace fortunes around.
 Kuqi knew he could become the centrepiece for Neil Warnock’s side, with Palace’s eyes fixed on promotion, inspired by the confidence and belief the new manager had instilled in the club.